 - Layout-Preserving Markdown (

-):- The table is rendered as GitHub-flavored markdown.
+content):- The table is rendered as GitHub-flavored markdown.

 - Crucially, spanned cells are handled by repeating the cell value across the spanned rows/columns.
 This ensures the markdown table has a regular grid structure, directly loadable into structures like Pandas DataFrames without complex parsing or reconstruction.